imgeself/PlaygroundEngine/README.md

  - Visual Studio 2019

 ### Building and Running:
-You can just clone the repo and open the solution file in VS2019 and press F5.
+You can just clone this repo and open the solution file in VS2019 and press F5.
 It should build and run without any problem.

+Use WASD keys to move the camera, hold left-click and drag the mouse to rotate the camera.

 ### Screenshots
 ![scrrenshot1](https://github.com/imgeself/PlaygroundEngine/blob/master/screenshots/screenshot1.png)